openemr/host-openemr-on-aws-fargate/README.md

 ![alt text](./docs/testemail.php_output.png)

 if `route53_domain` is set and `configure_ses` is set to "true" and `email_forwarding_address` is changed from null to an external email address you'd like to forward email to (i.e. target-email@example.com) the architecture will set up an email that you can use to forward email to that address.
 The email address will be help@${route53.domain} (i.e. help@emr-testing.com) and emailing it will archive the message in an encrypted S3 bucket and forward a copy to the external email specified.

+If you'd like to rotate the SMTP credentials you can:
+1. Rotate the credentials for the IAM user `"ses-smtp-user"`.
+2. Invoke the `SMTPSetup` lambda.
+3. Update the OpenEMR ECS Service.
+4. Using the OpenEMR admin user save the new notification configuration with the updated SMTP password.

 Using these services will incur extra costs.
 See here for pricing information on [route53](https://aws.amazon.com/route53/pricing/), [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/pricing/), and [AWS SES](https://aws.amazon.com/ses/pricing/).